Noodle-Dev/Graphics-simulation-in-Java/README.md

    cd Graphics-simulation-in-Java
    ```

-2. Run the `Player` class to start the game.
+2. Run the `Player` class to start.

 ---